 Aspects of Self That Block Love

-The parts of ourselves that do not believe in love form an entire constellation of behaviors that run under our conscious understanding.
+The parts of ourselves that do not believe in love form an entire constellation of behaviours that often run under our conscious understanding.
 Psychologists Hal and Sidra Stone put it this way:

 "It is important to learn about how sub-personalities operate within us.
 Without this understanding, we are in the powerless position of watching different sub-personalities drive our psychological car while we sit in the back seat or, worse yet, hide in the trunk.
 It becomes a matter of great importance to discover what these selves are and how they operate within us.
 This journey of discovery is the evolution of consciousness.